Nilagathp/teachr-frontend/README.md

 # Flatiron Final Project - Teachr

-This project was created as a streamlined single-page web application for teacher to create and manage their students' assignments.
+This project was created as a streamlined single-page web application for teachers to create and manage their students' assignments.
 Live demo: https://teachr-app.herokuapp.com

 ## Teachers are able to: